 For standing as a sophomore, a student shall have completed at least 24 credit hours; for junior standing, 54 credit hours; and for senior standing, 84 credit hours.

-Students who find that their names are not on the instructor's official list or that a course is not listed on their semester enrollment in Mainestreet should check immediately with the Office of Registration and Scheduling Services to make necessary corrections to the registration records.
+Students who find that their names are not on the instructor's official list or that a course is not listed on their official schedule in Mainestreet should check immediately with the Office of Registration and Scheduling Services to make necessary corrections to the registration records.

 Students may self-drop from a course at any time before the end of the course.

 -A drop during the first two weeks of a course that is twelve weeks or more in length (or during the first 14% of the class for classes less than twelve weeks in length) will not be noted on the transcript.